 IMUSourceNode: IMU source node that uses the internal sensors.

-WLANSourceNode: WLAN source node that scans for Wi-Fi access points.
+WLANSourceNode: WLAN source node that scans for Wi-Fi access points (Android only).

 GeolocationSourceNode: Processed geolocation data from native APIs.